 Editor’s note: No need for a plane ticket.
 Put that passport away.
 This story is part of a series that features regional attractions outside of the Williamsburg area that can be driven to on a tank of gas or less.
 Buckle up and hit the road.
-After Colby Fairchild graduated from Johnson & Wales […]
+The fringes of Virginia’s Interstate highways are not […]

 The local craft beverage scene in the Historic Triangle is expanding and because the thirsty visitors from Hampton Roads are lining up, businesses are also offering guided tours that provide transportation.